30 Things to Quickly Disinfect At Home + Disinfecting Room by Room

 Living Room | Family Room

-- Give the sofa and chairs a good cleaning (especially the arms), wiping down vinyl furniture if you have it, or vacuuming fabric pieces if that is what you own.
+- Give the sofa and chairs a good cleaning (especially the arms), wipe down vinyl furniture if you have it, or vacuum fabric pieces if that is what you own.
 Consider spraying Lysol or similar on fabric furniture after it is cleaned.